-This year’s iteration of Arthur Ashe Kids’ Day (again, that's on August 27) is scheduled to include music from Flo Rida, Zara Larsson, Forever in Your Mind and others.
-There will also be interactive and entertaining tennis-related fun, including appearances by Novak Djokovic and Rafael Nadal.
+Last year’s iteration of Arthur Ashe Kids’ Day included music from Flo Rida, Zara Larsson, Forever in Your Mind and others.
+There were also interactive and entertaining tennis-related activities, plus appearances by Novak Djokovic and Rafael Nadal.
 Keep your eyes peeled for details about this year.

-Opening night (August 29) traditionally brings a lot of star power—this year, the music comes courtesy of Phil Collins, thrilling those who prefer 1980s top-40 hits to tennis.
+Opening night (August 29) traditionally brings a lot of star power—last year, the music came courtesy of Phil Collins himself.

 Aside from the music and the kid-friendly fun, there's plenty of food, which most everyone enjoys.
 Options include Ben & Jerry's ice cream, the upscale Aces wine and sushi bar, a glatt kosher cart and even a Carnegie Deli outpost.
 Bargain seekers can hit the street vendors near the grounds, too, though security won’t let you enter with outside snacks.